lunageens/AnsymoBDD2/README.md

 One could make new objects of pages for every (step of) scenario.
 We do not want to create the same pages over and over again.
 To avoid this situation, a [`PageObjectManager`](src/main/java/managers/PageObjectManager.java) is implemented.
 It creates a single object of each page for all the step definition files.

 ## 4.4 BaseClass, TestContext and Hooks
+The Hooks class helps us to avoid code duplication.
+It allows us to do certain things before and after each scenario, and close all browser processes after all scenarios are tested.

+The BaseClass allows us to share the same WebDriverManager and PageObjectManager in a scenario between the Hooks class and the Step classes.

+The TextContext class